steebchen/prisma-client-go/README.md

 Photon Go is a part of the [Prisma Framework](https://github.com/prisma/prisma2) and depends on it.

+:warning: :warning: Warning :warning: :warning:

-*NOTE*: Currently, Photon Go is still under heavy development and in an experimentation phase, where we build specifications for the syntax and make major decisions on how the Go client will look and work.
-Photon Go is unstable and there is no ETA for general availability yet.
+**NOTE: Currently, Photon Go is still under heavy development and in an experimentation phase.
+It's a prototype, and there can and will be breaking changes.
+Photon Go is unstable and there is no ETA for general availability yet.**

 ## Setup